janobono/code-exercise-106/README.md

 - ReportRepositoryMathUtilTest has a lot similar asserts, with different parameters, so test class could be improved by using @ParametrizedTest
 - Documentation issues:
     - No documentation comments for classes and for methods

+## comments after review

+- `Number of rows can be up to 1000.` - wrong decision here I was thinking that it could be more.
+Partial result data are serialized so the next reading is just summary.
+  - Flag removed - fixed.